Monpe: Pacific war

 At the outbreak of the Second Sino-Japanese War, monpe were quick to proliferate across work and school environments.
 During the Pacific War, monpe were almost enforced as part of government-regulated Standard Dress for women, even as kokumim-fuku.
 In wartime, popular magazines were published which demonstrated how women could make monpe out of their old kimonos, and girls magazines such as Shõjo kurabu used monpe as a symbol of the home front.
 There were also a monpe workshop held at a school in Tokyo and sponsored by the Home Ministry to encourage female students to sew their own clothes.
 The garments utility ease of construction quickly made them a default choice for urban women, who wore it in factories, during air-raids, and as their everyday wear with old shirts and kimono.
 However, not everyone supported the wearing of monpe during the war for various reasons, and historians have clarified that "only monpe (loose trousers) were generally adopted, not because they were patriotic but because they were practical."
 Government officials, including Saito Keizō, the Minister for Welfare declared in 1939: "recycled national defense dress such as monpe is a disgrace to the nation."
 Soon after the war, monpe fell out of mainstream use due to its reminder of national struggle and widespread deprivation.
 This does not mean Japanese fashion returned to pre-war styles, as the position of kimono as a Japanese woman's everyday dress was not repaired either.
 It has continued to be seen as too extravagant in the postwar period, and is now only worn on formal occasions.

 Korea

 The experience of monpe in Korea is significantly different to Japan.
 In the late 1930s, monpe were distributed and enforced in colonial Korea, Taiwan, Thailand, and other occupied areas, as quick practical pieces of clothing to wear for air-raids or fires.
-They continue to be worn as work clothing in the postwar period, but in order to "expunge the vestiges of Japanese colonization,” the garment was renamed ilbaji.
+They continue to be worn as work clothing in the postwar period, but in order to "expunge the vestiges of Japanese colonization,” the garment was renamed ilbaji, meaning 'work pants'.
 Monpe is now used as an "evolving meme", online and on TV in Korea.
 Monpe has also transformed into a positive meaning in Korean fashion, which advertises monpe as workout trousers, team uniforms, or loungewear.

 Monpe in Popular Culture

-Film, anime and manga
+Film, anime, manga and TV shows

 Monpe has been depicted in anime: